hydrosquall/tiingo-python/README.rst

         # Example response
         # msg = {
         #   "service":"iex" # An identifier telling you this is IEX data.
-The value returned by this will always be "iex".
+        #   The value returned by this will correspond to the endpoint argument.
         #
         #   # Will always return "A" meaning new price quotes.
 There are also H type Heartbeat msgs used to keep the connection alive
         #   "messageType":"A" # A value telling you what kind of data packet this is from our IEX feed.